Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 4: Create an external table 🎓

 In Microhack 1, task 3, you used the “One-click” UI (User Interfaces) to create a data connection to Azure blob storage.
-Use the SAS URL of the same blob storage, but this time yo'll [create an external table using the Web UI wizard](https://docs.microsoft.com/en-us/azure/data-explorer/external-table) </br>.
+Use the SAS URL of the same blob storage, but this time you will [create an external table using the Web UI wizard](https://docs.microsoft.com/en-us/azure/data-explorer/external-table).</br>
-After creating the [External table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) <br>
-For more information about external tables, please refer to [query data in Azure Data Lake using Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data)
+For more information about external tables, please refer to [External table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) and [query data in Azure Data Lake using Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data)

 ---
 ### Task 5: Querying an external table 🎓